 January 31, 2019 I stood alongside Lynn as the ribbon was cut and the name was announced (a complete surprise) for the Sperry Performing Arts Center at McKinney High School.
 In theory, the center is named for both of us, but it is 98 percent to Lynn’s credit.
 She joined the McKinney ISD board of trustees in 1984 and still serves.
 She is a staunch supporter of fine arts in public education.
 Her reaction to the announcement was priceless.
 Click to watch.

-Local Involvement: Both Neil and Lynn serve on many various boards in McKinney and the surrounding area.
+Both Neil and Lynn serve on many various boards in McKinney and the surrounding area.

 Neil was a founding force in the Crape Myrtle Trails of McKinney, and both he and Lynn serve on its board.
 For that work with crape myrtles and the school children of McKinney, Neil was awarded the National Conservation Award of the Daughters of the American Revolution in 2014.

 Neil served on the board of the Volunteer Services Council of the Denton State Supported Living Center (“Denton State School”) for more than 20 years.
 He has been the radio voice of their annual gift drive “Christmas is for Caring” for most of 40 years.

 Lynn has been on the McKinney School Board since 1984 and has served as its secretary, vice-president and president.